-Notre Dame, University of Florida, Texas Tech, San Jose State, Fordham, and Brigham Young University are just some of the distinguished schools to incorporate The Business Ethics Field Guide into their academic curriculum.
+Notre Dame, University of Florida, Texas State, Texas Christian University, Loyola Marymount, San Jose State, Fordham, and Brigham Young University are just some of the distinguished schools to incorporate The Business Ethics Field Guide into their academic curriculum.

 Looking to buy copies for your classroom?
 Contact us for quantity pricing.

 Whether you’ve been teaching ethics and CSR for a long time, or you’re brand new, you can give students a great experience with much less work.
 The Business Ethics & Society Classroom In-A-Box gives you over 30 modules to choose from and automates the whole process for students and for instructors.

 The Classroom In-a-Box offers complete lesson plans, slide decks, videos, exercises, and assessments for ethics professors—all in an online resource that’s easy to use.
 Your students also get a copy of The Business Ethics Field Guide, the definitive, practical guide to turning dangerous dilemmas into opportunities.
 Professors can pick the modules they need, or even teach an entire course.
 All of the material can be adapted to your university’s ethics competencies and course requirements.